 Monica fell into astronomy the way you might fall into a black hole — with no hope of return!
 At the University of Pittsburgh, Monica majored in Physics & Astronomy, with a second major in Journalism.
 She went on to complete her Ph.D. at Boston University, where she studied how quasars — the supermassive black holes lurking in distant galaxies — accumulate matter.
 To do this, she amassed data for 792 quasars from the XMM-Newton X-ray space telescope and the Sloan Digital Sky Survey.
 She conducted part of her research at the Harvard-Smithsonian Center for Astrophysics, and graduated from Boston University in 2010 before taking a postdoc at The Pennsylvania State University.

-Meanwhile, Monica spent her free time writing for the Association for Women in Science magazine, her blog, Stars and Spice: The Moving Universe, Penn State's media relations, and various other media outlets.
+Meanwhile, Monica spent her free time writing for the Association for Women in Science magazine, Penn State's media relations, and various other media outlets.
 Soon, what started as a hobby became her reason for getting up in the morning.
 So when an opportunity at Sky & Telescope arose, Monica was delighted to join the team.